Barteus/demo-aws-mk8s-ckf-mlflow/README.md

 ### Deploy ML models

-Check if KServe works by followind the script `kserve-test.sh`.
-Update the authentication token from you browser.
+Check if KServe works by following the script `kserve-test.sh`.
+Update the authentication token from your browser.

 Before deploying the NIM export the NGC API key.